 Again, since these are found on Americor's website, it is unlikely that you are going to find any negative reviews.

 In fact, the reviews should be overwhelmingly positive.
 Americor can decide what their website looks like!
 However, it won't necessarily give you an unbiased review.
 Keep this in mind while watching the testimonials posted on Americor's site.

 Ultimately the decision is yours to make!
-Americor appears to be a legitimate company.
 That said, some of the reviews both from the clients and potential employees are mixed.
 For example, some people may get out of debt using the debt relief program, but others may have thought it was a debt consolidation loan.